Kenjd/PeopleAnalytics/README.md

 If you are interested, here is a link to the first YouTube video, HR Salary Analysis, where this data is used. https://youtu.be/UWQ0zI3sBc8

-For video 6-2 content, Analyzing Salaries in R Markdown, ckick the links below:

 Contact Us

 For further questions, please reach out via our YouTube channel or drop us an email at insightspeopleanalytics@gmail.com